sug0/bafomet/README.md

 * Bessani, Alysson, Joao Sousa, and Eduardo EP Alchieri.
 "State machine replication for the masses with BFT-SMART."
 2014 44th Annual IEEE/IFIP International Conference on Dependable Systems and Networks.
 IEEE, 2014.

 <!-- TODO: include link to thesis -->
-To read more about the architecture of `bafomet`, you can check out my MsC thesis.
+To read more about the architecture of `bafomet`, a MsC thesis describing it in detail is available upon request.
+Please contact `t1ag0_ at outlook.com` if you want a copy.

 # How to use this library?